unclemarc/CGrouper/README.md

 Possible values for each dictionary entry are:
 ```
 sname (no default) - name of the service, such as httpd.
 You need this one
-cpu_shares (default 1024) - controls balance of
+CPUShares (default 1024) - controls balance of
-cpu_max (no default) - maximum cpu time. tranlates to "cpu_quota".
+CPUQuota (no default) - maximum cpu time. tranlates to "cpu_quota".
 100 is 100% of a single core, can be higher (250% for instance is 2 and a half cores.
 Which is a terrible sitcom)
-mem_max (no default) - maximum memory in megabytes
+MemoryLimit (no default) - maximum memory in megabytes
 ```

 Example Playbook